Somerset Industrial

 SIAS

 SIAS is interested in all aspects of the industrial history and heritage of the County of Somerset.
 The Society was founded in 1972 and the geographical frontiers of the Society were delineated by the Local Government Act which established the new County in the same year.
 Cordial relations have been established with similar societies in neighbouring counties.
-The work of SIAS has included excavations, site surveys, ‘rescue’ operations for old machinery and the listing of significant industrial buildings.
-Records of these activities in the form of photographs, line drawings, maps and written reports have been retained in the Society's archives and at the Somerset Heritage Centre, with whom SIAS has established close links.
+The work of SIAS has included excavations, site surveys, ‘rescue’ operations of old machinery, and the listing of significant industrial buildings.
+Records of these activities in the form of photographs, line drawings, maps, and written reports have been retained in the Society's archives and at the South West Heritage Trust, with whom SIAS has established close links.

 Activities

-Talks are held fortnightly on Monday evenings from October to March at 19.30.
+Talks are held fortnightly on Monday evenings from October to March at 19:30 in Silver Street Baptist Church Hall, Taunton.
 There is a free-of-charge Book Exchange and SIAS publications are on sale.
 There is no charge to members to attend lectures; non-members are welcome and are charged £3.
 For details see the Programme page.
-Talks are given at meetings in Silver Street Baptist Church Hall, Taunton. (please use the side entrance facing the private car park) (please do not park in reserved spaces)

 Field Trips take place each summer.
 SIAS enjoys a full programme of day, half-day and evening visits to place of industrial and historic interest.
 There is no charge to members unless there are transport costs or admission fees to pay.
-Non-members can attend field trips on payment of a £3 fee, but please first contact the Field Officer, Peter Daniel, peter.daniel51@btinternet.com (e-mail contact is preferred when possible, but telephone 07736 374003 if urgent).
+Non-members can attend field trips on payment of a £3 fee, but please first contact the Field Officer, Peter Daniel, peter.daniel51@btinternet.com.
 For details see the Programme page.

 Fieldwork involves investigation of specific sites, including, for example, photographs, measurements, excavation or clearance of vegetation.
 For details see the Fieldwork page.
 Information on the current programme is published in the Bulletin which is published three times each year.

 Committee Work.
-Apart from the governance of the society, members are involved in a range of other tasks including responding to local authority planning applications affecting industrial sites and structures and generally monitoring Somerset's industrial heritage.
-For details see Notes & News
+Apart from the governance of the society, members are involved in a range of other tasks including responding to local authority planning applications affecting industrial sites and structures, and generally monitoring Somerset's industrial heritage.

 Publications

-Bulletins are published and circulated to members, usually in January, April and September.
+Bulletins are published and circulated to members in April, August and December.
 Each Bulletin carries articles and reports on the industrial history of Somerset and also the current programme of events.

 Links